meanjs/mean/README.md

 ## Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine:
 * Node.js - [Download & Install Node.js](https://nodejs.org/en/download/) and the npm package manager.
 If you encounter any problems, you can also use this [GitHub Gist](https://gist.github.com/isaacs/579814) to install Node.js.
+  * Node v5 IS NOT SUPPORTED AT THIS TIME!
 * MongoDB - [Download & Install MongoDB](http://www.mongodb.org/downloads), and make sure it's running on the default port (27017).
 * Ruby - [Download & Install Ruby](https://www.ruby-lang.org/en/documentation/installation/)
 * Bower - You're going to use the [Bower Package Manager](http://bower.io/) to manage your front-end packages.
 Make sure you've installed Node.js and npm first, then install bower globally using npm: